07947613070

 The Ceremony

-As mentioned above, I prefer it when I can move freely around, although I do this discretely.
+As mentioned above, I prefer it when I can move freely, although I do this discretely.
 In churches, your photographer should never pass between the couple and the vicar or priest, even if there’s room to do so.
-I tend to walk around the church’s perimeter to get to the other side.
+I walk around the church’s perimeter to get to the other side.
 Church weddings sometimes last up to an hour and beyond, so there’s plenty of time to get these shots in.

 Civil weddings are more time-limited, so I have to photograph quickly for a good selection of shots.
 They can sometimes be over in ten minutes, and couples frequently comment on how quickly the ceremony has passed.